In the first instalment of our new series Debate Club, we discuss the ethics of going taps aff on a night out.

-Welcome to Debate Club, our new column where we'll be posing club culture's biggest conundrums to an expert panel.
-We'll be dealing with everything from the ethics of flirting to the spatial-politics of dancing, from the joy of a French exit to the horrors of ketamine.
-Sort of like The Moral Maze if it was recorded in a smoking area on a Saturday night.
+This post ran originally on THUMP UK.
+Welcome to Debate Club, a new column from our colleagues over at THUMP UK who will be posing club culture's biggest conundrums to an expert panel.
+They'll be dealing with everything from the ethics of flirting to the spatial-politics of dancing, the joy of a French exit, and the horrors of ketamine.

 This week's panelists are THUMP UK staffers Josh Baines and Angus Harrison, alongside Broadly UK staff writer Sirin Kale.

 The question: Is it ever okay to take your top off in a nightclub?